scottmudge/OctoPrint-MeatPack/README.md

 ## Why compress/pack G-Code?
 What is this?

-It's been often reported that using OctoPrint's serial interface can often cause performance bottlenecks for printer firmware.
+It's been often reported that using OctoPrint's serial interface can cause performance bottlenecks for printer firmware.
 Many popular printers (e.g., Prusa's MK3) are limited to ~115200 baud.
 For many simple prints, this works fine.
 But for prints with numerous, small, or quickly-traversed curves, this can pose a problem.